**Alt Text:** A group of five people are gathered around a conference table covered with various documents and charts, engaged in a discussion.

 • Think Big: Conceive your name in different scenarios—will it still work in 10 years?

-10. Does It Strike a chord with Your Primary customers?
+10. Does It Resonate with Your Target Audience?

 Your name should speak directly to the people you want to reach.
-Whether your audience is hipsters in Austin or moguls in Los Angeles, customize your name to their preferences.
+Whether your audience is hipsters in Austin or moguls in Los Angeles, fit your name to their preferences.

 Deciding firmly upon Your Audience